misiektoja/lastfm_monitor/docs/configuration.md

 lastfm_monitor --send-test-email
 ```

+The message arrives as `lastfm_monitor: test email` and its body names the command that sent it, so a mailbox holding alerts from more than one monitor says which is which.
+With the mail settings incomplete, the command reports what is missing instead of attempting a send.

 ## Webhook Settings

 Webhook alerts work independently from email.
 Discord and ntfy are supported directly.
 Compatible services can use the Discord request format or the advanced payload and header settings.